sphinx-doc/sphinx/doc/ext/appapi.rst

    Use *lexer*, which must be an instance of a Pygments lexer class, to highlight code blocks with the given language *alias*.

    .. versionadded:: 0.6

+.. method:: Sphinx.add_autodocumenter(cls)

+   Add *cls* as a new documenter class for the :mod:`sphinx.ext.autodoc` extension.
+It must be a subclass of :class:`sphinx.ext.autodoc.Documenter`.
+   This allows to auto-document new types of objects.
+See the source of the autodoc module for examples on how to subclass :class:`Documenter`.

+   .. versionadded:: 0.6